 As part of its campaign to end animal testing in the global food industry, PETA has exposed how for decades manufacturers have pursued tests that cut into, tormented, and killed thousands of animals during cruel laboratory experiments—all in misguided attempts to make marketing claims about products ranging from Ramen noodles to candy bars and from breakfast cereals to liquor.

-By banning these and other animal tests after discussions with PETA and our affiliates, Barry Callebaut is committing to sparing other animals a similar fate.
+By banning these and other animal tests after discussions with PETA entities, Barry Callebaut is committing to sparing other animals a similar fate.
 The company also sets a progressive example for other food and beverage producers to follow.